apache/activemq-website/src/components/classic/documentation/supporting-io-streams.md

 [Developers](developers) > [Developer Guide](developer-guide) > [Design Documents](design-documents) > [Supporting IO Streams](Design Documents/supporting-io-streams)

-It'd be great to offer kick ass support for streaming files over ActiveMQ Classic of any arbitrary size.
+It'd be great to offer kick ass support for streaming files over ActiveMQ of any arbitrary size.
 The basic idea is to fragment the stream into multiple messages and send/receive those over JMS.

 There are a few issues to consider...